-By this time, you will have surely developed a lot of skills to go without it.
+You will have surely developed a lot of skills to go without it.
 But why do we recommend it is because you will have another professional instructor take you through the ropes from his point of view.
 This can be very beneficial as experience teaches a lot.

 According to Jennifer Aldrich at InVision,

-“UX design is about having a complete understanding of the user…”
+“UX design is about having a complete understanding of the user….”

-This basically means that a UI designer must have complete knowledge of a user which helps him deliver:
+This basically means that a UI designer must have complete knowledge of a user, which helps him deliver:

-You start off by learning the basics of graphic design: how is something created out of nothing; what tools are involved; what software are industrial standard; which plugins do this; which plugins do that – the answer to all these comes from learning the fundamentals of graphic and visual design, which can be easily learned through online tutorials available on YouTube and other free platforms.
+You start by learning the basics of graphic design: how is something created out of nothing, what tools are involved, what software is industrial standard, which plugins do this, which plugins do that.
+The answer to all these comes from learning the fundamentals of graphic and visual design.
+You can easily learn it through online tutorials available on YouTube.

-Then, you design the experience by investigating a problem people face when they use an app or a product; then you find a solution to such problem(s) as a result of that investigation which brings you to the point of how are you going to make your customers feel that special way through this solution – you design it into your user interface.
+Then, you design the experience by investigating a problem people face when they use an app or a product; you find a solution to such problem(s).
+This brings you to the point of how you will make your customers feel special with the solution.
+You design it into your user interface.

 The steps after these focus on how to become a better UI/UX designer.
-You can work on expanding your knowledge and skills by working on principles: ensuring you follow a strictly professional attitude; engage in different activities such as volunteering at school, college, or university projects, taking up an internship under a mentor, collecting non-copyright graphics and visuals; learning how to web design by HTML and CSS.
+You can work on expanding your knowledge and skills by working on principles: ensuring you follow a strictly professional attitude; engage in different activities such as volunteering at school, college, or university projects, taking up an internship under a mentor, collecting non-copyright graphics, and visuals; learning how to web design by HTML and CSS.

-If you follow these steps, we guarantee that no one can stop you from starting a career as a user interface and user experience designer.
+If you follow these steps, we guarantee that no one can stop you from starting a UI/UX designer career.